itsukiogami/injectStar/README.md

 # ArtificialStarTest_for_hscPipe
 This repositry describes a method for calculating a detection completeness using artificial stars in hscPipe 6 and beyond.

-【Flow of obtaining detection completeness】
+## Flow of obtaining detection completeness
 1. Copy `rerun` containing the image in which you want to embed the artificial star.
   - Since `injectStar.py` embeds the artificial star directly into the image, it is necessary to make a backup of the original.
   - Also, the copy of rerun must be executed every time the artificial star test is performed.